-The Department of Consumer and Regulatory Affairs (DCRA) remains operational, but our office located at 1100 4th Street SW will be unavailable to the public for in-person services from Wednesday, March 25, 2020, until Monday, April 27, 2020 due to the coronavirus (COVID-19) pandemic.
+The Department of Consumer and Regulatory Affairs (DCRA) remains operational, but our office located at 1100 4th Street SW is currently unavailable to the public for in-person services due to the coronavirus (COVID-19) pandemic.
 In the meantime, we are encouraging residents and businesses to use our online services

 .
 Should you have any questions about how to use any of our services online, please use the live chat feature on our website or call us at (202)442-4400 during normal business hours (Monday-Friday 8:30 am - 4:30 pm EST), or email us any time at email@example.com